JyoshnaBoppidi/spark-challenge/README.md

 Y: HIT ENTER
 ```

-You will now have a spark-challenge project folder.
-Exit VS Code.

 ## Instructions 3 - Code the project

 Change directory into your new spark-challenge folder.
 Right-click and open your spark-challenge folder in VS Code.

-Add a basic README.md.
-Use it to store your notes and commands.

-When VS Code asks: "A build file was modified.
-Do you want to synchronize the Java classpath/configuration?"
-Answer "Always" to allow VS Code to generate these artifacts automatically.

 ## Instructions 4 - Add to POM.xml